Last Updated on 25/08/2025

 b.
 Optimizing Company Profiles Across Social Platforms

 Therefore, starting with LinkedIn, identify keywords for which you want to be visible.
-For example, if you provide a cloud-based cybersecurity solution, you can target keywords like data protection, threat detection, and network security.
-Include these keywords in your title, bio, hashtags, and posts.
+For example, if you offer a cloud-based cybersecurity solution, you can target keywords such as data protection, threat detection, and network security.

 Leverage the featured section on your LinkedIn profile to highlight your key products, services, case studies, and testimonials.